kemaldorukgenckil/randomcolorpicker/README.md

 # randomcolorpicker
-That is a Codecademy PRO's challange project that I built
+That is a Codecademy PRO's challange project that changes background's color